-If you’re looking at getting involved in the DeFi market - you’re probably going to be using liquidity pools of some description.
-Investing in liquidity pools is a great way to earn passive income from your crypto - but it comes with risks.
-One of the biggest risks is impermanent loss.
-Learn everything you need to know about impermanent loss and the tax benefits in our guide.
+If you’re looking at investing in the DeFi market - liquidity pools are a great place to start earning passive income from your crypto.
+But it comes with risks and one of the biggest is impermanent loss.
+Learn everything you need to know about impermanent loss and the tax implications in our guide.

 What are liquidity pools and how do they work?